amelgikha/Convert_with_code/README.md

-kode ini berguna untuk convert berbagai data csv to json X json to csv csv to mysql X mysql to csv csv to mongo X mongo to mysql
+kode ini berguna untuk convert berbagai data \n csv to json X json to csv csv to mysql X mysql to csv csv to mongo X mongo to mysql